We take a look at how our European neighbours celebrate Easter – there's not a hot cross bun in sight!Read more...

 The hypogeum is an extraordinary prehistoric site © www.viewingmalta.com

 The hypogeum offers a unique insight into the art and culture of the temple people.

 Discovered in 1899, the find was not reported until four years later when a workman digging a cistern broke through into the hypogeum again.
 The site was first examined by a Jesuit priest and historian of Maltese antiquity, Father Manwel Magri.
 Unfortunately, in 1907 he was called away to do missionary work in Tunisia, where he died, and the records of his excavation have never been found.
 Temi Zammit took over in 1910 and his report on the site is still a key document.
 It was he who estimated that the hypogeum once held some 7,000 bodies.
-This might seem a lot on an island whose entire prehistoric population was probably around that figure, but it is not excessive bearing in mind that the hypogeum was in use for nearly 1,000 years.
+This might seem a lot on an island whose entire prehistoric population was probably around that figure, but it is not excessive bearing in mind that the hypogeum was in use for over 1,000 years.